Will coronavirus concerns wipe out high-school football this fall? WIAA says it’s too soon to tell

 What fall sports could come down to for the WIAA is emphasizing the academic positives of athletics over chasing state titles.

 So if that team in Moses Lake practices sooner and that team from Everett later, so be it.
-The point is everybody gets the benefit from competition that’s backed up in countless studies.
+The point is everybody gets the benefits from competition that’s backed up in countless studies.

 “Bottom line, we know what we do is good for kids,” Hoffman said.
-“We have to worry about what’s good for them before worry about who wins a trophy.”
+“We have to worry about what’s good for them before we worry about who wins a trophy.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.